 - Quick.
 Ready in just 20 minutes and not much prep time needed.

 - Seasonal ingredients.
 The perfect way to showcase fresh fall produce like butternut squash and apples.
+Another way is with this recipe for butternut squash soup!

 - Customizable.
 There are so many ways to make this recipe your own.
 Keep it vegetarian, add meat or toss in any of your other favorite ingredients.
 You really can’t go wrong!